Including the best apps to use

 In under four months, we managed to save the £275 we needed to go, just by skimming our accounts and wallets a few times a week.
 It’s a cliché, but it does all add up.

-So What is Skimming?
+What is account skimming?

 Not to be confused with ATM skimming, in which thieves use hidden electronics to steal the personal information stored on debit and credit cards, bank skimming is where you round your bank balance down to the nearest whole number and transfer the extra money to a savings account.